ctrlplusb/react-async-bootstrapper/README.md

 This library is a simple implementation of [`react-tree-walker`](https://github.com/ctrlplusb/react-tree-walker), allowing you to attach a `bootstrap` method to your React/Preact "class" components.
 I would highly recommend you review `react-tree-walkers` documentation so as to gain more familiarity with what is being wrapped up by `react-bootstrapper`.

-I have created this implementation that responds to a `bootstrap` method to allow me to have a standard implementation that would allow for interop between multiple activities requiring a bootstrapping process.
-For example I have create [`react-async-component`](https://github.com/ctrlplusb/react-async-component) which provides code splitting support, and [`react-jobs`](https://github.com/ctrlplusb/react-jobs) which provides a mechanism to executed data fetching.
-Both use this library allowing for a single bootstrapping parse to be executed for the needs of both.
+I have created this implementation that responds to a `bootstrap` method to allow me to have a standard implementation that would allow for interop between multiple packages requiring a bootstrapping process.
+For example I have create [`react-async-component`](https://github.com/ctrlplusb/react-async-component) which provides code splitting support, and [`react-jobs`](https://github.com/ctrlplusb/react-jobs) which enables data fetching.
+Both packages use this library to allow for a single bootstrapping parse satisfying the needs of both.

 ## Simple Example